 This quarter culminated in a Discovery Series hosted by the Hub Alliance at Franklin High School, with future partnering opportunities between our two organizations actively in the planning stage.
-Our work with the teachers and students is focused on community activism, career preparedness and civic engagement.

 The Hub Alliance has cultivated our relationship with the staff, teachers, and students by attending a variety of informal events.
 Our president and two board members attended an afternoon career preparedness day by reviewing resumes and mock interviewing students.
 A board member staffed a table about the Hub Alliance and Accessible Mt.
 Baker at a college admission day on May 1st, as we continue building our presence within the Franklin community.